akthammomani/BitePulse-AI/README.md

 Thanks to Professor Anna Marbut for guidance and feedback throughout the BitePulse AI capstone.

 This project also uses the **EatSense** dataset released by the University of Edinburgh School of Informatics.
-Raza, M. A., Chen, L., Nanbo, L., & Fisher, R. B. (2023). *EatSense: Human centric, action recognition and localization dataset for understanding eating behaviors and quality of motion assessment*.
-Image and Vision Computing, 137, 104762.
+Raza, M. A., Chen, L., Nanbo, L., & Fisher, R. B. (2023). *EatSense: Human centric, action recognition and localization dataset for understanding eating behaviors and quality of motion assessment, Image and Vision Computing*.
 Dataset page: https://groups.inf.ed.ac.uk/vision/DATASETS/EATSENSE/